What Happens to Utah DUI Charges if You Move Out of State?

 Salt Lake City DUI Defense Lawyer

 If you have questions about how your Utah DUI charges or convictions may affect you if you leave the state or are convicted for DUI in another state, talk to an attorney today.
-Salt Lake City criminal defense attorney Darwin Overson of Overson Law offers free consultations.
+Salt Lake City criminal defense lawyer Darwin Overson of Overson Law offers free consultations.
 For your free consultation, call (801) 758-2287 today.